crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/build-job-attachments.md

  configurations from [Sample project infrastructure](sample-project-infrastructure.md "sample-project-infrastructure.md") and [Storage profiles and path mapping](storage-profiles-and-path-mapping.md "storage-profiles-and-path-mapping.md").
 You should go through those sections before this one.

-In the following examples, you use a sample job bundle as a starting point, then modify it to explore job attachmentâs functionality.
+In the following examples, you use a sample job bundle as a starting point, then modify it to explore job attachment’s functionality.
 Job bundles are the best way for your jobs to use job attachments.
 They combine an [Open Job Description](https://github.com/OpenJobDescription/openjd-specifications/wiki "https://github.com/OpenJobDescription/openjd-specifications/wiki") job template in a directory with additional files that list the files and directories required by jobs using the job bundle.
 For more information about job bundles, see